iAbhishek91/google-cloud/Landscape&Design/02-cloud-shell.md

 # Cloud Shell

 - Its a CLI tool(similar to Linux bash shell) to interact with GCP.
-- Under the hood it uses GCP SDK to interact with the GCP APIs.
+- Its comes with GCP SDK to interact with the GCP APIs.
 - It also has inbuilt access to kubectl.
 - this is a small VM which allow you to access GCP resources.